About the course

 Lincoln can usually offer single-person accommodation to the majority of its first-year graduate students and is able to house a significant proportion of continuing students.
 The college does not at present have accommodation suitable for couples or families.

-Lincoln College has around 170 rooms for MCR members, arranged in three complexes of dedicated graduate accommodation in the city centre:
+Lincoln College has around 170 rooms for MCR members, arranged in three complexes of dedicated graduate accommodation in the city centre.

-All EPA and Little Clarendon Street rooms have en-suite bathrooms; self-catering facilities are available in all graduate accommodation.
+Many rooms have en-suite bathrooms; self-catering facilities are available in all graduate accommodation.
 The standard letting period is for a full academic year (37 weeks) with the option to extend into the summer vacation.

 High-quality lunches and dinners are available in the college's dining hall throughout the year, and light meals are available in the atmospheric cellar bar ('Deep Hall') during term time.
 A termly kitchen charge is payable which can be used as credit against meals in the college's dining hall and bar.